tl-its-umich-edu/my-learning-analytics/README.md

 This will remove everything! (images, containers, volumes) `docker system prune -a --volumes`

+*Docker stores MySQL data locally in the directory `.data`.
+If you want to fully clean you'll have to remove this folder.*

 ## Testing tips!

 1. Connect to the docker and edit some files!